Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/user-management-access-controls.md

 We recommend you migrate completely from password-based authentication to single sign-on to improve your organization's security posture.

-## Automated user management
+## Automate user management at scale

 User management at scale is difficult without robust automation.
-SCIM (System for Cross-domain Identity Management) protocols help you automatically provision and de-provision user accounts.
+When you’re managing multiple user accounts spread across various teams, projects, and feature flags, it’s difficult and costly to manually track and change user permissions.
+To solve this, Unleash uses [SCIM (System for Cross-domain Identity Management) protocols](https://scim.cloud/) to help you automatically provision and de-provision user accounts.
 When an employee joins or leaves your organization, their feature flag access can be automatically adjusted without manual changes.

 SCIM takes group synchronization to the next level by providing a standardized protocol for user and group management.
 Through SCIM, you can: